Melody-Lisa/roll-resin/README.md

 - __Products App__:
   - __Products__: This page lists all the products available on the site.
 Users can browse, search, and filter products based on various criteria.
-  - __Product Description__: This page provides detailed information about a specific product.
+  - __Product Details__: This page provides detailed information about a specific product.
 It includes images, descriptions, prices, and ratings.
 Users can also add the product to their cart or wishlist from this page.
   - __Add Product__: This page is used by administrators or authorized users to add a new product to the site.
 It includes fields for the product name, description, price, images, and other relevant details.
   - __Edit Product__: This page allows administrators or authorized users to edit the details of an existing product.
 It is similar to the add product page but pre-populates the fields with the current product information.
   - __Wishlist__: This page displays a list of products that the user has added to their wishlist.
 Users can view, remove, or move items to their cart from this page.